So far…not really.

 There’s a long list of ranking factors beyond responsive design that you should consider when optimizing content for Google search.
-Even if mobile-friendliness is added or promoted, it’s still one of many elements influencing your site’s search performance.
-A holistic approach to SEO continues to be best practice for web developers.
+Even if mobile friendliness is added or promoted, it’s still one of many elements influencing your site’s search performance.
+A holistic approach to SEO continues to be the best practice for web developers.

 Didn’t notice an instant drop?
 Remember, this update only affects searches from mobile devices.
 So, don’t use desktop or tablet searches as your guide.
 Also, it will take a week or so to rank all pages in the index.
 Check back on April 28th to really see where you stand.
 Google has a number of tools, including the Mobile-Friendly Test and Mobile Usability Report, to help you and/or your web developer out.

 At the end of the day, this is an important update reflective of current search behavior.
 Alas, hardly worthy of a “-geddon”.